superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 - **Batch:** Here, you're looking at models exceeding 1GB in size, including giant transformers and custom deep networks.
 - **Hybrid:** This is the sweet spot, combining smaller streaming models with larger batch models to find an optimal balance between size and speed.

-As with velocity and complexity, how you balance size with response time is consequential for the types of architectures you use in your vector search system.
+As with velocity and complexity, balancing size with response time is consequential for the types of architectures you use in your vector search system.

 **Example Architectures**
 - **Streaming**: You might come across RNNs, CNNs with fewer than 10 layers, and efficient models like MiniLM or TinyML.
 Even simple dense networks or XGBoost can fit the bill.
 - **Batch Architectures**: Think of big players like BERT, GPT-3/4, T5, EfficientNet, and custom transformers.
 Also, don't forget about neural architecture search models.
-- **Ensemble and Stacked Models**: In some cases, using ensemble and stacked models can provide the best of both streaming and batch architectures, combining model sizes and optimizing for various needs.
+- **Ensemble and Stacked Models**: In some cases, ensemble and stacked models can provide the best of streaming and batch architectures, combining model sizes and optimizing for various needs.

 ### Additional Key Considerations for Vector Retrieval System Design

 Besides the velocity-complexity and model size-response time tradeoffs above, there are some additional considerations pivotal to ensuring that you meet your vector retrieval system’s objectives:
-- **Response Latency Constraints**: Always keep an eye on response latency constraints to make sure your models can meet real-time demands.
+- **Response Latency Constraints**: Always monitor response latency constraints to ensure your models can meet real-time demands.
-- **Model Accuracy Requirements**: Consider your precise model accuracy requirements and whether your infrastructure can handle the chosen model sizes effectively.
+- **Model Accuracy Requirements**: Consider your precise model accuracy requirements and whether your infrastructure can effectively handle the chosen model sizes.
 - **Data Value**: Recognize the value of processed data, as high-value data holds critical information that can lead to valuable insights and informed decision-making.

 In short, keeping these key considerations in mind while you balance velocity with complexity, and model size with response times, will help ensure that you configure your specific vector retrieval system optimally.